solana-labs/solana/book/src/out-of-order-blocks.md

 the signature.

-The golden ticket connects via PoH entries to a known block with an immutable account balance.
-So, a simple token balance can be used to set the difficulty.
+The golden ticket connects via PoH entries to a known block with an immutable account state.
+The stake size can be used to set the difficulty.
 Hashing with 1 account has been delegated 100 tokens should generate as many tickets as 2 accounts with 50 delegated tokens.

-Given the total delegated state size for the epoch, the difficulty can be computed with the leader scheduler.
+Given the total delegated stake size for the epoch, and number of hashes per Tick, the difficulty can be computed with the leader scheduler.

 ### Generating VDFs for Multiple Forks